KaruroChori/tauri-update-server/readme.md

 # Tauri Update Server
 A minimalistic implementation of a server to integrate auto-updating functionality on tauri applications.
-It is meant to support licences to constrain and track the available updates.
+It is meant to support user licences and channels to constrain and track the available updates.

 This is a prototype.
-Functionality is not there yet.
+Functionality is not there yet, but as of now it should be working.
-No interface planned to update the db from here, just for content delivery.
+No interface to update the db from here, just for content delivery.

 ## Usage